Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 - **Gym Wrapper** (not pictured).
 A common way in which machine learning researchers interact with simulation environments is via a wrapper provided by OpenAI called [gym](https://github.com/openai/gym).
-We provide a gym wrapper in a dedicated `gym-unity` Python package and [instructions](../gym-unity/README.md) for using it with existing machine learning algorithms which utilize gym.
+We provide a gym wrapper in the `ml-agents-envs` package and [instructions](Python-Gym-API.md) for using it with existing machine learning algorithms which utilize gym.
+- **PettingZoo Wrapper** (not pictured) PettingZoo is python API for interacting with multi-agent simulation environments that provides a gym-like interface.
+We provide a PettingZoo wrapper for Unity ML-Agents environments in the `ml-agents-envs` package and [instructions](Python-PettingZoo-API.md) for using it with machine learning algorithms.

 <p align="center">
   <img src="images/learning_environment_basic.png"